 - Red blood cells carry oxygen to all parts of the body.

 - White blood cells (lymphocytes and others) help the immune system protect the body against foreign invaders.
-The white blood cells called T cells and macrophages are directly involved in this protection.
-Other white blood cells called B cells are indirectly involved by producing antibodies to the foreign substances.

 - Platelets form in bone marrow; they go to the site of a wound to begin the blood-clotting process.

 - Blood serum is the fluid portion of whole blood from which certain substances in the clotting of blood have been removed.